builduilabs/2022-12-18-initial-server-render-match/script.md

 So how can we do this?

-We need a third state for our `isOpen` variable.
+We need a third state for our `isOpen` variable, something that tells us its actually not the source of truth yet.
 Let's make it undefined.

 ```jsx
 let [open, setOpen] = useState(undefined);